astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 objects are at the same location.

 By moving the slider, you can shift your perspective into reference frames with different relative motion.
-Slide the bar to the right until the blue line is vertical.
+Slide the bar to the left until the blue line is vertical.
 This is the reference frame of the planet as two spaceships going at difference speeds pass it.
 The green spaceship is faster than the blue spaceship, as it must be, but it does not exceed the speed of light.
 Continue moving the slider to the left, and you can see the speed of all three objects will approach the speed of light, but never reach it.
 If you move the slider to the right, you can reach the reference frame of the green object, where the red and blue objects will be falling behind, and the blue object is moving faster than the red one.

 ```{code-cell}